cfrioux/MeneTools/README.md

 ### MENEDEAD

 Menedead is a python3 tool to identify dead ends in a metabolic network, by searching non produced and non consumed metabolites.
-Study of the metabolic network is made` topologically.

 ### usage